 - Don’t over mix your batter!
 This is what causes CAKEY brownies.
 And no one wants that!!!

 - Pro tip: stop mixing when you still see the tiniest trace of dry ingredients.
-Then fold in your chocolate chips and oreo cookies.
+Then fold in your chocolate chips.
 You should only need 3 or 4 stirs to incorporate those final ingredients.
 It’s better to under mix than over mix!